“Safety Policy, Leadership, And Culture” are the core elements of every occupational health and safety system.

 Safety culture is created by the actions of leaders.
 The executive leaders publish a safety policy in which they affirm:

-• The value of each employee and of the group, and their own commitment to safety; relate safety to the continuance of the company and the achievement of its objectives
+- The value of each employee and the group, and their commitment to safety; relate safety to the continuance of the company and the achievement of its objectives

-• Express their expectations that each individual will be responsible for safety and take an active part in developing the workplace culture healthy and safe.
+- Express their expectations that each individual will be responsible for safety and take an active part in developing a workplace culture healthy and safe.